Skip to Content

 3. Notices of Violation and Enforcement Procedure

-1. Tier I – If compliance is not reached within the given timeframe, a meeting (formal or informal) will be set up between EHSRM and the responsible parties (responsible department and the contractor, if applicable) to discuss next steps for compliance.
+1. Tier I – If compliance is not reached within the given timeframe, a meeting (formal or informal) will be set up between EHSREM and the responsible parties (responsible department and the contractor, if applicable) to discuss next steps for compliance.
 The responsible department (and contractor, if applicable) will be provided a timeframe to address the non-compliance issue.

 2. Tier II – If non-compliance continues after the initial meeting between all parties, a notice of violation (NOV) will be issued to the responsible parties.
 The NOV will describe the location and specify a timeframe to correct the issue.
-For NOVs issued to Texas State responsible departments, a meeting will be set up between EHSRM, the responsible department, and the department’s director to discuss steps for meeting compliance.
+For NOVs issued to Texas State responsible departments, a meeting will be set up between EHSREM, the responsible department, and the department’s director to discuss steps for meeting compliance.
 For NOVs issued on projects involving a contractor, payment by Texas State to the contractor may be withheld for certain services (e.g., SWP3 and BMP maintenance) until the non-compliance issues are resolved.

 3. Tier III – If compliance is not reached after withholding contractor payment for services, or if the non-compliance issue is deemed to be an immediate threat to human health and the environment, Texas State may opt to hire a third-party contractor to fix the non-compliance issue.
 Texas State may choose to back charge the contractor or responsible department for services rendered to address the non-compliance issue.